bipubipu/getHired/README.md

 * showcase your projects
 * more waiting for you to create!

-If you a job seeker, you can use this as a template in your job hunting.
+If you're a job seeker, you can use this as a template in your job hunting.
 For others, this is a chance to contribute to open source project and learn from others.

 ## Why do you want to do this?
 One of common practices in looking for work is to state you're open to work and have connections share your posts on LinkedIn.
 But there are several weaknesses: